amagallo/amagallo/README.md

 > *How can we model the mind, with all its emergent logic, memory, and constraints, using the rigor of hardware, mathematics, and systems design?*

+---

 ## 🧠 What defines my work

-Since my teenage years, I’ve seen psychology not as speculation, but as a formal, modelable structure.
-That vision found its path during my Computer Engineering studies, where I discovered **Computational Psychology**, and eventually focused on **hardware-level emulation and verification** of cognitive architectures.
+Since my teenage years, I’ve seen the mind not as something separate from matter, but as a formal, modelable structure emerging from it.
+That vision took shape during my Computer Engineering studies, where I developed a strong interest in the intersection between Computer Science and Psychology, ultimately focusing on **hardware-level emulation and verification** of cognitive architectures.

-My projects seek to bridge **symbolic rigor and neural realism** — not by mimicking the brain, but by developing interpretable architectures that respect the mind’s dynamics.
-I focus on traceability, formal verification, symbolic modeling, and biologically-inspired system behavior.
+My projects aim to bridge **symbolic rigor with neural realism**, not just by mimicking the brain, but by developing interpretable architectures that respect cognitive dynamics.
+My work emphasizes **traceability, formal verification, symbolic modeling**, and **biologically inspired system behavior**.

 ---